themesberg/flowbite/content/components/tooltips.md

 ## Additional options

-Learn more about what options you can apply using Tailwind CSS and the tooltip plugin on [Tippy.js](https://atomiks.github.io/tippyjs/v6/all-props/).
+Learn more about what options you can apply using Tailwind CSS and the tooltip plugin on <a href="https://atomiks.github.io/tippyjs/v6/all-props/" target="_blank">Tippy.js</a>.